 Exposing our flaws

-Exposing our flaws demonstrates to our children we know we’re imperfect, which in turn tells kids they don’t have to expect unrealistic perfection in themselves.
+Exposing our flaws demonstrates to our children that we know we’re imperfect, which in turn tells kids they don’t have to expect unrealistic perfection in themselves.

 We don’t have to go out of our way to expose every flaw we perceive in ourselves.
 That may backfire and give kids the impression that we have poor self-esteem.